Green Impact Scheme

 The Green Impact Scheme is a behavioural change programme run by the NUS, promoting sustainability in over 180 organisations worldwide involving almost 30,000 people.
 Through Green Impact, colleagues are brought together to play an active role in making their workplace 'greener'.

 Teams from across our university take actions to implement changes which will decrease their environmental impact; with an opportunity to achieve awards at Bronze, Silver, Gold and Platinum levels.
 Teams are provided with bespoke toolkits to promote change including: safe walking routes, ensuring procurement of goods and services is ethical and brainstorming about the UN's 17 Sustainable Development Goals as a team.
-In 2019, the toolkits will include projects, giving teams the chance to focus on improving an issue of their choice.
+Change to Since 2019, the toolkit has included bespoke projects, giving teams the opportunity to focus on improving an issue of their choice.

 Since March 2016, our university has been working alongside the NUS to implement the Green Impact Scheme which now includes 17 teams and around 70 team members.

 - CARES City Cleaning & Portering

 - CARES Queen Square House

 - Corporate Communications

 - Estate Services

 - Grounds Maintenance